Verbweaver/verbweaver/assets/templates/projects/README.md

 ### Views

-- Graph: Visual relationships between nodes with the Mind Map; order them with Outline; generate graphs from node variables with Progression
+- Graph: Visualize relationships between nodes with the Mind Map; order them with Outline; generate graphs from node variables with Progression
 - Tasks: Task and project management tools; Kanban Board, Calendar, To‑Do (Overdue, Today, Unscheduled), and Charts (Gantt and Burndown)
 - Editor: Markdown editing of nodes with preview mode
 - Version Control: View Git status, branches, commits; manage changes